 Some people respond very quickly, while others take more time to recover.
 It really depends on the condition of the disc or the joints that the chiropractor has to correct.
 In most cases, the longer the issue persists, the longer it will take to achieve correction.
 The great news is that it typically takes less time to fix an issue like this than it took to create it.
 Once the position of the spine and discs are improved, patients often report improvements to their overall health; if you are experiencing symptoms of sciatica, call our team, Wellness & Injury Team, today.

-The information herein on "Sciatica Nerve Pain Treatment El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Sciatica Nerve Pain Treatment El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.